roboticsdojo/atom2024/Encoder/README.md

+# This code can only runs on Arduino IDE.
+Will update changes soon to make it compatible with PlatformIO (VS Code)

 # Encoder Library

 Encoder counts pulses from quadrature encoded signals, which are commonly available from rotary knobs, motor or shaft sensors and other position sensors.